kenstratton/cs162_project3/README.md

         self.root.after(1000, self.update_time)

 ### CanvasField Class :
-Provides a area where a user plays a game.
+Provides an area where a user plays a game.
 At the center of the area, a basket is drawn.

     class CanvasField(tk.Canvas):